Biden Cybersecurity Executive Order: Ex-USSS Reflects

 Open source code continues to be a Catch-22 for businesses; while it’s essential for developers who need to build at the speed of light, it poses significant security risks.
 It’s difficult for teams to identify the different aspects of open source code in software without the proper tools and partnerships, leaving them vulnerable to attacks.
 I consider secure code development as priority #1 regarding software supply chain security.

 Create standard playbooks for responding to global software supply chain exploitation events

 Playbooks are incredibly effective in preparing for cyber-attacks and campaigns, with the caveat only if practiced and exercised regularly.

 Playbooks are highly effective because they enumerate what to do and when.
 The faster you can patch a vulnerability, the more resilient your systems will be.
 This is especially crucial considering the time to exploit has gone from over a month to just hours.
 I’ve noticed that organizations are often victims of inefficient or broken processes rather than the critical vulnerabilities themselves.

 On the other hand, playbooks to respond to global software supply chain exploitation events are few and far between.

-Frameworks are great places to start when establishing your organisation’s playbook but don’t forget to factor in your unique IT environment and geo-specific compliance regulations.
+Frameworks are great places to start when establishing your organization’s playbook but don’t forget to factor in your unique IT environment and geo-specific compliance regulations.

 Improve detection of cybersecurity incidents